 Varietal: Refers to a wine made primarily or exclusively from a single grape variety, displaying the unique characteristics of that particular grape.

-Viniculture: The art and science of grape cultivation and winemaking.
+Viniculture: The art and science of grape cultivation and winemaking, though viticulture is the more common term for grape growing.

 Vinification: The process of making wine, including the steps of harvesting, crushing, fermenting, aging, and bottling.